 The cult of Dionysos became significant in Athens from the 6th century BCE and the Dionysia festival of Athens and other cities would later evolve into the Bacchanalia of Rome.
 The island of Naxos was a particularly important sanctuary to the god.
 There is evidence of a cult to Dionysos dating from the Mycenaean period (14th century BCE) and the site continued to be important right into the Roman period.
 There was also a sanctuary and theatre of Dionysos at Athens and a temple to the god at Dion (2nd century CE) which also had Mycenaean origins.

-In ancient Greek Archaic and Classical art Dionysos is a popular subject and is often depicted with his thiasos or troupe of satyrs (half-men, half-goat) and nymphs, who from the late 6th century BCE were replaced by maenads, daemonic creatures, who when overtaken by Dionysian frenzy, hunted the forests for victims and ate their raw flesh.
-The god is usually bearded in 4th and 5th century BCE depictions and later on more often beardless.
+In Archaic and Classical Greek art, Dionysos is a popular subject and is often depicted with his thiasos or troupe of satyrs (half-men, half-goat) and nymphs, who from the late 6th century BCE were replaced by maenads, daemonic creatures, who when overtaken by Dionysian frenzy, hunted the forests for victims and ate their raw flesh.
+The god is usually bearded in 4th- and 5th-century BCE depictions and later on more often beardless.
 He is often identified through his association with the vine, thyrsos - a sacred rod topped with ivy and vine leaves and sometimes a pinecone, a kantharos - drinking vessel for wine - or a drinking-horn, and on occasion he wears a wreath of ivy or the pelt of a panther.
 He often cuts a rather effeminate figure and is sometimes shown riding an ithyphallic mule or in a languid, reclining pose such as the celebrated sculpture on the east pediment of the Parthenon (447-432 BCE).
 Another famous representation is as an infant in the arms of the Hermes of Praxiteles (ca 330 BCE).
-Coins from Naxos and Mende depicted the god from the 6th to 4th century BCE, and in the 5th century BCE he appeared on the coins of Crete, Thebes, and Thasos.
-Dionysos also plays a central role in Euripides’ tragedy the Bacchae, which is set in Thebes.
+Coins from Naxos and Mende depicted the god from the 6th to 4th century BCE, and in the 5th century BCE, he appeared on the coins of Crete, Thebes, and Thasos.
+Dionysos also plays a central role in Euripides’ Greek tragedy, The Bacchae, which is set in Thebes.